How to Find a Development Mentor

 Now, here are a few things you could start doing right away to find a great mentor:

-- Check on social media if any developer offers their time as mentor.
+- Check on social media if any developer offers their time as a development mentor.
 For example, a while back the awesome Sarah Drasner was offering to mentor aspiring devs from under-represented categories in tech.
 This must have been a fantastic opportunity for those who ended up working with her.

 - Finally, if you decide to attend coding schools and bootcamps, you might find that most of them offer mentorship programs for their students.
 Make sure you explore this avenue and take full advantage of the opportunities offered by the educational institution of your choice.

 There are several platforms on the Web where you can contact developers for help with a coding task, coding advice, etc. Here are a few of them.